Research and Scholarly Activity Fund

-Applications for the next competition are due by 5pm on Friday, November 1, 2019.
-Please submit proposals in one SINGLE pdf file to Rong Wu (email@example.com) by this date.
+Applications for the next competition are due by 11pm on Monday, November 2, 2020 (firm deadline).
+Please submit proposals in one SINGLE pdf file to Rong Wu (firstname.lastname@example.org) by this date.

 Please note that the RSAF application requirements perfectly align with two evaluation criteria— leveragability (Funding Proposal) and budget appropriateness (Budget & Justification).
 The Funding Proposal must include the following clearly labeled headings: ‘Leveraging Opportunity,’ and ‘Project Description.’